spraakbanken/karp-backend-v5/doc/manual.md

 ### Lexical configuration
-In order to be able to search and upload data, you will also need to configurate how your data is structured.
+In order to be able to search and upload data, you will also need to configure how your data is structured.
 There are lexicon-related configuration files in the Karp package that will work with the PANACEA lexicon mentioned in Section 1.
 This was done in order to provide a working example.
-If you want to these, copy `modes.json.panace` to `modes.json` and `lexiconconf.json.panacea` to `lexiconconf.json`.
+If you want to use these, copy `modes.json.panacea` to `modes.json` and `lexiconconf.json.panacea` to `lexiconconf.json`.
 Then skip to section [X](TODO).

 If you want to use your own lexicon, keep on reading.